How does Spotify's algorithm work? Streaming hacks for musicians

 You can learn more about getting fans to pre-save your upcoming releases on Spotify here.

-Spotify algorithm picks up on streaming spikes, fan engagement and playlist adds across hundreds of millions of tracks.
+Spotify's algorithm picks up on everything - from streaming spikes, fan engagement and playlist adds across hundreds of millions of tracks.

-If you want it to notice your music, you need to implement a Spotify strategy again and again, create hype in the run up to release and build momentum.
+If you want it to notice your music, you need to implement a Spotify strategy, create hype in the run up to your release date and develop some genuine momentum.